Wi-Fi / WLAN Channels, Frequencies, Bands & Bandwidths

-The 802.11 WLAN standards specify a bandwidth of 22 MHz and a 25 MHz channel separation, although nominal figures for the bandwidth of 20 MHz are often given.
+The 802.11 WLAN standards specify a bandwidth of 22 MHz and channels are on a 5 MHz incremental step.
+Often nominal figures for the channel bandwidth of 20 MHz are often given.
 The 20 / 22 MHz bandwidth and channel separation of 5 MHz means that adjacent channels overlap and signals on adjacent channels will interfere with each other.

 The 22 MHz channel bandwidth holds for all standards even though 802.11b WLAN standard can run at variety of speeds: 1, 2, 5.5, or 11 Mbps and the newer 802.11g standard can run at speeds up to 54 Mbps.
 The differences occur in the RF modulation scheme used, but the WLAN channels are identical across all of the applicable 802.11 standards.

 When using 802.11 Wi-Fi to provide WLAN solutions for offices, general use hotspots, or for any WLAN applications, it is necessary to ensure that parameters such as the channels are correctly set to ensure the required performance is achieved.

 The table given below provides the frequencies for the total of fourteen 802.11 Wi-Fi channels that are available around the globe.
 Not all of these channels are available for use in all countries.